craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 # Prevalent Theories of Arcana
 ## The Theory of the True Name
-The Theory of the True Name comes from fey myth & the texts of the Elves & Eladrin.
+The Theory of the True Name comes from the fey, but copies of texts written by Eladrin mages that speak of and explain this theory are kept in [[Cenva Minyo]].
 It is said that something's name holds a power over that something.
 These two things are intrinsically linked, but a name is much easier to manipulate than anything generic, if you can access it.

 Ancient names are often hidden and well protected, but some fools give their names, often without meaning to, but this is enough to establish a complete control.
-This theory also posits the power of a False Name
+This theory also posits the power of a False Name, one so powerful to hide your true name, is also incredibly powerful if not equally so.

 ## The Theory of Faith
+The Theory of Faith explains the existence of the Gods on Alaturmen and comes from [[The Texts Druidic]].
+While this theory fails to explain extra-planar entities, it does hold true for the forces on Alaturmen.
+The theory has three simple parts.

+1. Faith is a manifestation of a consciousness.
+2. Faith is deeply personal and inciting.
+3. Faith forms powerful entities when collected.

 ## The Theory of Focus
 ## The Theory of Enchantment
 ## The Theory of Alchemy